-If a web browser has troubles displaying images, it’s likely people won’t see your CTA.
+If a web browser has trouble displaying images, it’s likely people won’t see your CTA.
 Use Image Alt Text to display a text message in the CTA’s place so people know what they’re looking at.
 There’s another benefit – search engines can read Alt Text – so don’t miss out on this free SEO benefit.

 8. Do Thorough A/B Testing

 Even if you’re sure you’ve followed all the right industry tips with regard to your CTA, don’t stop playing with it.
-Test the position, the color, the placement, the copy, the design and everything else and watch the conversions.
+Test the position, the color, the placement, the copy, the design, and everything else and watch the conversions.